Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 Before taking Roxicet

-Oxycodone may be habit forming and should be used only by the person it was prescribed for.
-Never share Roxicet with another person, especially someone with a history of drug abuse or addiction.
+Oxycodone may be habit forming.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 See also: Roxicet pregnancy and breastfeeding warnings (in more detail)

 Acetaminophen and oxycodone may pass into breast milk and could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Take Roxicet exactly as prescribed.
 Follow all directions on your prescription label.
 Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Measure liquid Roxicet oral solution with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.